 Standardization of Parts

 Part of the DFM work includes examining the potential for combining similar parts into a global standardized part.
 This is done by either adopting the same material across parts, or by adopting the same part design.

 As a result, this approach accomplishes a total reduction in number of parts which eliminates the tooling and overall product cost.

 How Much Can DFM Save?

-Because there are so many variables involved, it is impossible to say how much DFM can save you without a proper DFM analysis.
+Because there are so many variables involved, it is impossible to say how much design for manufacturability can save you without a proper DFM analysis.
 At AMS, we have gained our customers savings up to 50% on manufacturing costs.
 Not all customers see returns as great as these, but savings are still significant especially on high volume production.

 Probably more significant, however, is the cost of quality.
 Product costs are not simply accounted for in total waste, remakes, and time.
 DFM is considered a type of “prevention cost” which includes the cost of things that improve product quality.
 Luckily, at AMS it’s a service we include for free, so technically it’s not even a cost.